ironsheep/P2-vscode-langserv-extension/TASKS-User-win.md

 ## Development Machine Setup and Configuration

+### Setup and Configure for P2 development

+[**Optional**] if you want to remote into your windows machine from a another desktop running VSCode on your network then you want to install OpenSSH client and server by following: [Install OpenSSH](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=gui).

 ### Installing FlexProp

 On Windows machines we get the latest binaries by downloading a `flexprop-{version}.zip` file from the [FlexProp Releases Page](https://github.com/totalspectrum/flexprop/releases) and unpacking the zip file to produce a `FlexProp` folder containing the new version.